The 10 Best Luggage Brands for College Students and Young Adults (2026)

 Amazon Basics Ripstop Wheeled Duffel (30-Inch)

 Duffels are great for college students because they can hold a lot and they fold flat for easy storage.
-The Amazon Basics Ripstop Wheeled Duffel is just that, plus it’s a steal at under $100 while still being especially spacious.
+The Amazon Basics Ripstop Wheeled Duffel is just that, plus it’s a great value at under $100 while still being especially spacious.
 The 30-inch size has an 87-liter capacity — for reference, that means it can fit at least three weeks’ worth of clothes and shoes!
 If you need even more space, it’s available in a 35-inch size, too.

 The Specs: